 By Robert Mann

-It was an article of faith among some Republicans that President Obama's reelection was doomed because voters would stampede to the polls in anger over Obamacare.
-So, how'd that turn out?
+It was an article of faith among some Republicans that President Obama’s reelection was doomed because voters would stampede to the polls in anger over Obamacare.
+So, how’d that turn out?
 Election results notwithstanding, Republicans believe Americans hate Obamacare.
-That presumes, of course, they understand it, which they don't, because Obama so poorly communicated its provisions.
+That presumes, of course, they understand it, which they don’t, because Obama so poorly communicated its provisions.
 In the House, however, Republicans have voted 40 times to repeal it (even though it was originally their idea).

 The annual Redstate conference, spawned by the blog/circle jerk curated by Georgia tea bagger impresario Erik Erikson apparently took place in New Orleans this past weekend.
 Many conservative luminaries appeared, including intellectual heavyweights Rick Perry and Nikki Haley who were featured speakers, as was teahaddist Ted Cruz.
 Ever the attention hound, Governor Jindal also graced the stage in front of tri-corner hat wearing activists and various other white nationalists.

 One person that wasn’t invited was Louisiana Senate candidate Bill Cassidy.
 And his absence was conspicuous.
 Louisiana’s GOP base is heavily populated by the tea bag right, and Cassidy will need these nuts to win.

 Unfortunately, Cassidy wasn’t included on the program.
 In fact, he was hardly acknowledged.
 And it isn’t a surprise.

 “I’m just not a big fan of Bill Cassidy,” Erickson said in an interview Saturday, confirming that an invitation was not extended to Cassidy, who is challenging incumbent U.S. Sen. Mary Landrieu, D-La., next year.